WARMING HOTO UDON SOUP

 7. Serve in large bowls as a complete meal, garnished with fine cut green vegetable topping accompanied by a portion of good pickles and freshly sautéed or blanched green vegetables.

-Use other sweet vegetables, such as daikon radish, carrot, turnip, squash.
+Use other sweet vegetables, such as daikon * radish, fresh lotus root *, carrot, turnip, or squash.

-Season partly with sea salt or instant shitake-kombu dashi and partly with miso or soy sauce, then you can reduce the amount of used miso.
+Season partly with white sea salt * or instant shitake-kombu dashi * and partly with miso or soy sauce, then you can reduce the amount of used miso.

-Add a dash of chilli or fresh ginger juice at the end to taste.
+Add a dash of nanami togarashi * (japanese chilli pepper) or fresh ginger juice at the end to taste.

 Deep-fry the tofu to make the soup taste richer.